 Information on the organisation of the EJN

-The Republic of Serbia has three formally appointed EJN contact points, representing the the Ministry of Justice (the central authority of the Republic of Serbia for MLA matters); the Appellate Court in Belgrade, and the Appellate Public Prosecutor`s Office in Novi Sad.
+The Republic of Serbia has three formally appointed EJN contact points, representing the the Ministry of Justice (the central authority of the Republic of Serbia for MLA matters); the Supreme Court and the Supreme Public Prosecution Office.

 Information on Contact Persons can be found in the Contact Points list.